 Midtown Manhattan currently houses just over 287 million square feet of office space, which is more than half of New York City’s total inventory.
 Developers were working on adding just over 13 million more square feet of office space to Midtown as of Q2 of 2019.

 The average asking rent for office space in Midtown is just under $87 per square foot.
 This pricing is higher than the $82 per square foot NYC average.
 Currently, just over 7 percent of Midtown office space is vacant and available to new renters.
 Midtown has more than twice as much Class A office space as Class B. Class A office space rents for an average of just under $95 per square foot.
 Class B space in Midtown is much cheaper at approximately $67 per square foot.
 Leasing prices vary significantly throughout the business district, so see the section above for a breakdown in pricing for specific Midtown neighborhoods.

 Getting Around Midtown Manhattan

 For domestic and international travelers, Midtown Manhattan offices are centrally located between Newark airport and LaGuardia airport and within an hour of John F. Kennedy International Airport.
 The PATH train offers a car-free solution to get to Newark.
 It’s important to remember that centrally located doesn’t always make for a quick trip—be sure to budget your time accordingly.
 Midtown typically has a lot of traffic, so getting around by car is not recommended.

 Greenery and Parks in Midtown Manhattan

 While you won’t see as much greenery in Midtown, there are a few areas for reprieve from the city’s constant buzzing.
 Central Park has more than 800 acres of space to escape to, or you can head to Bryant Park.
-If you’re looking for some quiet time, take a walk through the 42nd Street Library.
+If you’re looking for some quiet time, take refuge in the 42nd Street Library.